circuitdao/docs/docs/user-guide/treasury.md

 The **Treasury** is a component of the protocol that stores BYC.
 It effectively functions as a buffer which takes in and distributes BYC in response to user interactions with the protocol.
 The amount of BYC held in the Treasury is referred to as the **Treasury balance**.

-The Treasury is filled by:
+The Treasury is filled from:
-* Stability Fees (including Transferred Fees)
+* Stability Fees
 * Liquidation Penalties
 * Recharge Auctions